thycotic/ss-docs/events-and-alerts/event-pipelines/index.md

 #### Activating or Deactivating Event Pipeline Policies

-To control if an EP policies is available, you can toggle the EP policy’s active status:
+To control if an EP policies is available, you can toggle the EP policy's active status:

 1. Go to the **Event Pipelines** page.
 1. If necessary, click the **Policies** tab.
 1. Locate the card for the EP policy you want to activate or deactivate.
 1. Click the **Active/Inactive** toggle button.
 A confirmation popup appears.
 1. Click the **OK** button.
-The EP policy’s status is changed.
+The EP policy's status is changed.

 > **Note:** The EPs belonging to the EP policy remain available to other EP policies.